twatel/ansible-role-certbot/README.md

 This role support :
   - certbot DNS-01 challenge with OVH as DNS provider
+  - certbot DNS-01 challenge with AWS as DNS provider (not tested yet)
   - certbot HTTP-01 challenge with Apache as HTTP web server
   - certbot HTTP-01 challenge with Nginx as HTTP web server